The German Shepherd depicted above is not the dog in question and is for reference only.

 - he does not use violent or abusive language to anyone

-West Midlands Police have powers to arrest the man should he breach some of these conditions, subject to sufficient evidence.
+West Midlands Police have powers of arrest should he breach these conditions, subject to sufficient evidence.
 Anyone in or around the Penn area who witnesses a breach is urged to report the matter to the police straight away.